Matching Estimators for Causal Effects of Multiple Treatments: Notation for multiple treatments

 \section{Notation for multiple treatments}

 For $Z$ possible treatment groups, let $W_{i}$ denote the treatment group identification for unit $i$, where $W_{i}\in\mathcal{W}=\{1,\dots,Z\}$ and $i=1,\dots,n<\infty$.
 Let $n_{w}$ be the sample size of treatment group $w$ such that $\sum_{w=1}^{Z}n_{w}=n$.
-We define $T_{iw}$ to be an indicator function that is equal to 1 if $W_{i}=w$ and to 0 otherwise.
+We define $T_{iw}$, $w\in\{1,\dots,Z\}$, to be an indicator variable for each unit $i$, $i=1,\dots,n$, that is equal to 1 if $W_{i}=w$ and to 0 otherwise.
+Thus, unit $i$ has a set of indicator variables, $\{T_{i1},\ldots,T_{iZ}\}$, where only $T_{iW_i}=1$ and the rest of the indicators are equal to zero.
 Let $\mathcal{Y}_{i}=\{Y_{i}(1),\dots,Y_{i}(Z)\}$ be the set of potential outcomes for unit $i$, where $Y_{i}(w)$ is the potential outcome for unit $i$ if it was exposed to treatment $w$.
 In practice, only the potential outcome corresponding to the intervention that affected unit $i$ is observed.
-The other potential outcomes cannot be observed because they correspond to treatment assignments that did not occur \citep{rubin-74, rubin-78}.
-Assuming the Stable Unit Treatment Value Assumption \citep{rubin-80}, the observed outcome for unit $i$ can be written as $Y^{obs}_{i}=T_{i1}Y_{i}(1)+\cdots+T_{iZ}Y_{i}(Z)$.
+The other potential outcomes cannot be observed because they correspond to treatment assignments that did not occur \cite{rubin-74, rubin-78}.
+Assuming the Stable Unit Treatment Value Assumption \cite{rubin-80}, the observed outcome for unit $i$ can be written as $Y^{obs}_{i}=T_{i1}Y_{i}(1)+\cdots+T_{iZ}Y_{i}(Z)$.
 Because we cannot directly observe the causal effect for unit $i$, we need to rely on multiple units of which some are exposed to each of the other $Z-1$ possible treatments.
 For drawing causal inference there are variables that are unaffected by $W_{i}$: covariates $X_{i}=(X_{i1},\dots,X_{iP})\in\mathbb{X}$.

-With $Z$ treatments, possible estimands of interest are the pairwise population average treatment effects between treatments $j$ and $k$, $\tau_{jk}=E\left(Y(j)-Y(k)\right)$, for $(j,k)\in\mathcal{W}^{2}$ and $j\neq k$ \citep{lopez-15}.
-A possible extension of $\tau_{jk}$ would be to contrast treatments among a subset of units in the population receiving baseline treatment $t\in\mathcal{W}$ and obtain the population average treatment effect on the treated \citep{mccaffrey-13}, $\tau_{jk}^{t}=E\left(Y(j)-Y(k)\mid W=t\right)$, for $(j,k)\in\mathcal{W}^{2}$ and $j\neq k$.
+With $Z$ treatments, possible estimands of interest are the pairwise population average treatment effects between treatments $j$ and $k$, $\tau_{jk}=E\left(Y(j)-Y(k)\right)$, for $(j,k)\in\mathcal{W}^{2}$ and $j\neq k$ \cite{lopez-15}.
+A possible extension of $\tau_{jk}$ would be to contrast treatments among a subset of units in the population receiving baseline treatment $t\in\mathcal{W}$ and obtain the population average treatment effect on the treated \cite{mccaffrey-13}, $\tau_{jk}^{t}=E\left(Y(j)-Y(k)\mid W=t\right)$, for $(j,k)\in\mathcal{W}^{2}$ and $j\neq k$.

 The estimands $\tau_{jk}$ and $\tau_{jk}^{t}$ can be approximated using the sample average treatment effects:

 Because only one of $Y_{i}(w)$, $w\in\mathcal{W}$ is observed, matching procedures were proposed to impute the unobserved potential outcomes.
 For the remainder of the article, we will focus on estimating $\tau_{jk}^{t}$.
 In the Supplementary Material we present the corresponding results for $\tau_{jk}$.